infOpen-Forks/ansible/docs/docsite/rst/user_guide/playbooks_vault.rst

     * Vault ONLY protects data 'at rest', once decrypted play and plugin authors are responsible of avoiding any secrets discolsure, see ``no_log`` for details on hiding output.

-To enable this feature, a command line tool, :ref:`ansible-vault` is used to edit files, and a command line flag :option:`--ask-vault-pass <ansible-vault --ask-vault-pass>`, :option:`--vault-password-file <ansible-vault --vault-password-file>` or :option:`--vault-id <ansible-playbook --vault-id>` is used.
+To enable this feature, a command line tool, :ref:`ansible-vault` is used to edit files, and a command line flag :option:`--ask-vault-pass <ansible-vault-create --ask-vault-pass>`, :option:`--vault-password-file <ansible-vault-create --vault-password-file>` or :option:`--vault-id <ansible-playbook --vault-id>` is used.
 You can also modify your ``ansible.cfg`` file to specify the location of a password file or configure Ansible to always prompt for the password.
 These options require no command line flag usage.

 For best practices advice, refer to :ref:`best_practices_for_variables_and_vaults`.